Canonical connections on sub-Riemannian manifolds with constant symbol: Morimoto's Cartan connection as a grading and an affine connection

 \subsection{Unique affine connection and grading}

 We can rewrite Morimoto's connection using the concepts of $E$-gradings and affine connections.
-Let $(M,E,g)$ be a sub-Riemannian manifold with constant symbol $\mathfrak{g}$ and with non-holonomic tangent bundle $\gr= \gr(E)$. \begin{enumerate}[$\bullet$] \item Recall that $\gr(E)$ has a metric $\bar{g}$ induced from $g$ and the Cartan algebra structure on each fiber. \item Define a subbundle $\mathfrak{s}$ of $\End \gr$ consisting of isometry algebras $\mathfrak{s}_x = \iso(\gr_x)$ on each fiber. \item Let $I$ be a chosen $E$-grading and define a Riemannian metric $g_I$ on $M$ by
+Let $(M,E,g)$ be a sub-Riemannian manifold with constant symbol $\mathfrak{g}_-$.
+Let $I$ be a chosen $E$-grading, which induces a Riemannian metric $g_I = \langle \cdot , \cdot \rangle_I$ and a selector $\chi_I$ as in Section~\ref{sec:GradingSelector}.
+Note that we can now consider each vector space $T_xM$ as a Carnot algebra with brackets $-\mathbb{T}$, defined as in \eqref{BBoldT}.
+Define $\mathfrak{s}_x = \iso(T_xM)$ as the isometry algebra at each point which together form a subbundle $\mathfrak{s}$ of $\End TM$.